ktprezes/just-some-notes/linux/pacman.md

 > - first of all you have to install it, e.g.: `pacman -S yaourt`
 > - when you want to install / upgrade some package(s), use:<br/> `yaourt -S package-name --tmp /your-temp-folder`
-> - of course you should use _/your-temp-folder_ located on disk / device with enough amount of free space left :)
+> - of course you should use _/your-temp-folder_ located <br>on disk / device with enough amount of free space left :)

 ---